 Big Brother experienced his very first camping adventure this last year.
 In September, he and his Daddy went with several other fathers and sons from our church on a one-night camping trip.
 I honestly expected them to be home by sundown, but Big Brother totally LOVED it!
-Even though a certain female member of our family who shall remain unnamed (uh-hum) isn’t all that into camping, I knew it would be a fun theme for Big Brother’s 4th Birthday Party.
+Even though a certain female member of our family who shall remain unnamed (uh-hum) isn’t all that into camping, I knew a camping themed party would be fun for Big Brother’s 4th Birthday Party.
 Plus, this is the first birthday party where we have invited people other than family!

-The invitations for Big Brother’s birthday party were designed by my friend Rachel at RV Parties.
+The camping themed birthday invitations for Big Brother’s birthday party were designed by my friend Rachel at RV Parties.
 She simply sent me the file and I printed them off at our local Walgreens as 4×6 photos.

-RV Parties also has an amazing camping party printable set that comes with a ‘Happy Birthday’ banner, cupcake wrappers, cupcake toppers, water bottle wrappers, treat bag toppers, Thank You Cards, and food labels.
+RV Parties also had an amazing camping themed party printable set that came with a ‘Happy Birthday’ banner, cupcake wrappers, cupcake toppers, water bottle wrappers, treat bag toppers, Thank You Cards, and food labels.

-We didn’t do a whole lot besides this for decorations, but I did buy several yards of burlap from JoAnn’s to cover the two tables we used.
+We didn’t do a whole lot besides this for decorations for our camping birthday party, but I did buy several yards of burlap from JoAnn’s to cover the two tables we used.
 We also brought our tent (Big Brother’s birthday gift from us) and set it up for the kids to enjoy.
-I took this picture before all the food was set out…so please disregard the empty table space. :)
+I took this picture before all the party food was set out…so please disregard the empty table space. :)